You can have a beautiful kitchen on a small budget! Check out our DIY kitchen Remodel for less than $1,000!

 We had three lights to replace in our kitchen and I wrote more about that process in this post.
 We purchased two pendant lights and a sconce for over the sink from Amazon.
 The pendant lights were $90 each and the sconce was $50.

 Instead of replacing the sink, we opted to refinish it with a glazing kit that was less than $35.
-I wrote about that process in this post.
+I wrote about the sink refinishing process in this post.
 Then we replaced our old faucet with a new black pull-down faucet for $105.
 We also purchased the deck plate for $15 and the soap dispenser for $20.

 Sink and Faucet: $175